jesperlndqvst/plain-news/README.md

 A news feed with fake news articles in PHP.

 # Installation
-Open a php server in your terminal and use your web browser to run the program.
+Clone this repo to your desktop and open a php server in your terminal to run the program.